apache/allura/Allura/docs/getting_started/using.rst

 Prohibited Tools
 ^^^^^^^^^^^^^^^^

 Prohibited tools allow you to forbid installation of specific tools for all the projects belonging to the neighborhood.
-Tools, already installed in the project, will not be automatically removed.
-To configure it, just list tool names using comma as separator.
+Tools already installed in the project will not be automatically removed.
+To configure prohibited tools , just list tool names using comma as separator.
 E.g.

 .. code-block:: text